 The Tuition Grant (TG) Scheme is offered by the Government of Singapore to international and Singapore permanent resident students pursuing a course of study at Yale-NUS.
 The TG Scheme offers a subsidised tuition rate (as outlined below) and comes with a three-year work obligation upon graduation.
 In order to satisfy the work obligation, students must work for a Singapore entity or an overseas affiliate while remaining on the Singapore payroll.
 All earnings within the three-year work period will be kept by the student.

-Where the three-year obligation is not fulfilled, students will pay liquidated damages (pro-rated) to the Singapore Ministry of Education, equivalent in value to the total TG/subsidy provided to the student throughout his/her course of study at Yale-NUS.
+Where the three-year obligation is not fulfilled, students will pay liquidated damages (pro-rated) to the Singapore Ministry of Education, equivalent in value to the total TG/subsidy provided to the student throughout their course of study at Yale-NUS.

 Students who choose not to take up the TG will be required to pay an additional annual Supplementary Fee of S$19,650 (on top of the subsidised tuition fee), but will not have any work obligation upon graduation.

 All Singapore citizens will receive the Tuition Grant without any work obligation.

-For additional information on the TG Scheme, please refer to these FAQs.
+For additional information on the TG Scheme, please refer to the TG Information Sheet.

 For students under the Yale-NUS & Duke-NUS Liberal Arts and Medicine Pathway, please refer to additional information on Tuition Grant obligation here.